phalcon-orphanage/docs/en/controllers.md

 }
 ```

-<h5 class='alert alert-warning' markdown='1'>The `initialize()` method is only called if the `beforeExecuteRoute` event is executed with success.
-This avoid that application logic in the initializer cannot be executed without authorization.</h5>
+> The `initialize()` method is only called if the `beforeExecuteRoute` event is executed with success.
+This avoid that application logic in the initializer cannot be executed without authorization.
+{: .alert .alert-warning }

 If you want to execute some initialization logic just after the controller object is constructed then you can implement the `onConstruct()` method: